Tupamaros: Activity

+End

 Nonetheless, in 1972 the group was quickly crippled by a series of events.
 First, it had started to engage in political violence since 1970, a choice that weakened its popular support.
 Second, the group responded to the assassination and/or disappearance of four Tupamaros on the part of illegal parapolice squads with a wave of high-profile assassinations that concentrated political opposition against them.
 Later on, the MLN directly attacked the military and killed a number of soldiers.
 The army's response was swift; it included the heavy use of torture and the flipping of high-ranking Tupamaros, including Héctor Amodio Pérez, towards collaborating with them.

 The Tupamaros collapsed in mid-1972, with the army killing many of them and capturing a majority of the rest.
 Shortly after defeating the MLN the military successively confronted the independence of the judiciary in October 1972, of the civilian executive branch in February 1973, and lastly the independence of the parliament in June 1973.
 On this latter occasion, it completed its coup d'état by deploying armored vehicles in the capital and shutting down the legislative branch by request of the Uruguayan President.
-Nine Tupamaros were specially chosen to remain in squalid conditions, including Sendic, Fernández Huidobro, José Mujica, Henry Engler, and Mauricio Rosencof.
+Nine Tupamaros were specially chosen to remain in squalid conditions, including Raúl Sendic Antonaccio, Julio Marenales, Eleuterio Fernández Huidobro, José Mujica, Henry Engler, Jorge Zabalza, Adolfo Wasem, Jorge Manera and Mauricio Rosencof.
 They remained there until the restoration of liberal democracy in Uruguay in 1985.
 During the intervening years, the military regime killed and "disappeared" additional numbers of people, focusing particularly on the Communist Party of Uruguay.

-The dictatorship in Uruguay ended in 1984 when democratic elections were held.
-Under Julio María Sanguinetti, the new president, amnesty was granted to the Tupamaros.
-The Tupamaros were released from prison after over a decade and they joined together in representing the Frente Amplio coalition party.
+In 1984, a set of several 24-hour Uruguayan general strikes, eventually forced the military to accept civilian rule, with democratic elections held that year.
+Under Julio María Sanguinetti, the new president, amnesty was granted to the Tupamaros and to the militaries.
+The Tupamaros were released from prison after over a decade and they joined in representing the Frente Amplio coalition party.
 In 2004, Tabaré Vásquez was the first to become president on the "Frente Amplio" ticket.
 The ceramicist and former member, Eva Díaz Torres, returned to Uruguay during this period.